ethomsen/exray-framework/README.md

 === Theme Options ===

 Modify backend functionality from theme options.
 On general options tab, you can change contact form email receiver and add custom scripts to head or footer of Theme.
-If you are looking for more customization for theme look and feel, you can put your custom css on Custom css tab textarea,
+If you are looking for more customization for theme look and feel, you can put your custom css on Custom css tab textarea.

 === Theme Customizer ===